Skip to main content

 Can I mix test and live keys?

 Each API request uses exactly one key.
 You cannot mix test and live operations in a single request.
+For Auth-as-a-Service, test and live keys access completely separate user pools.

 Do test messages count against my quota?